-You already know that translating your app is important, and you’re familiar with the general localization process.
-But as the saying goes, “the devil is in the details”—and one crucial detail that often gets overlooked is how you manage translation keys.
-Organizing and naming these keys effectively is essential to keeping the localization process smooth, especially as your app grows and evolves.
+You already know that translating your app is important, and you're familiar with the general localization process.
+But as the saying goes, "the devil is in the details", and one crucial detail that often gets overlooked is how you manage translation keys.
+Poor key naming creates i18n debt—a growing maintenance burden that slows every future localization update.
+That’s why organizing and naming keys properly becomes essential as your app grows and evolves.

-In this article, we’ll cover ten best practices for naming and organizing translation keys.
+In this article, we’ll cover eleven best practices for naming and organizing translation keys.
 These aren’t rigid rules but practical tips that can make a big difference.
-By following them, you can avoid common issues like key duplication, inconsistent naming, and disorganized translation files—problems that can slow down translators and complicate your localization workflow.
+By following them, you can avoid common issues like key duplication, inconsistent naming, and disorganized translation files, problems that can slow down translators and complicate your localization workflow.
+Understanding concepts like “what is translation memory” can also help streamline your process by improving consistency and efficiency across projects.

 Think of this guide as a roadmap to make localization simpler—not only for the current version of your app but also for future updates and additional languages as your app expands.